Etihad Airways is having a busy 2025 after launching flights to 10 new destinations at the start of the year and adding other routes since.

 The UAE’s national carrier will fly three times a week to Medan from October 2.

 Medan is Indonesia’s third-largest city and has a mix of culture, great food, and easy access to Lake Toba, one of Indonesia’s most famous natural spots.
-The city has interesting landmarks like Maimun Palace and the Great Mosque, but it’s also known for its street food and local dishes.
+The city also has landmarks such as Maimun Palace and the Great Mosque, anf it’s also known for its street food.

 Abu Dhabi to Phnom Penh, Cambodia